Generation Adidas Norcross Cup

 Players, managers, and coaches shall conduct themselves within the letter and spirit of the Laws of the Game.
 Field Marshals have the authority to remove anyone from the tournament for misconduct, in addition to any disciplinary action taken by referees and the TGC.
 The following specific rules shall apply:

 · The TGC shall designate one sideline on each field to be for players, coaches, and managers of each competing team where each team occupying different halves of the sideline of the field.
 Personnel from each team shall remain near the sideline between the midfield line and the top of the Penalty area line on their half.

 · Spectators shall occupy the opposite sideline and shall be controlled as necessary by the referee and Field Marshal.

 · Goal line areas shall be maintained clear of spectators and players by the referee and Field Marshall as much as possible.

-· Coaches or spectators who are sent off or ejected must leave the field and surrounding area for the duration of the current game and any subsequent tournament games.
+· Coaches or spectators who are sent off or ejected must leave the field and surrounding area for the duration of the current game and any subsequent tournament games depending on suspension.

 · Coaches are responsible for the conduct of the spectators for his/her team.

 · The TGC shall have the authority to make anyone leave the complex for unsportsmanlike behavior.